donntrenton/pantheon/docs/Reference/Pantheon-CLI-Syntax.md

 --metrics-enabled
 ```

-Set to `true` to enable the [Prometheus](https://prometheus.io/) monitoring service to access Pantheon client metrics.
+Set to `true` to enable the [Prometheus](https://prometheus.io/) monitoring service to access [Pantheon metrics](../Using-Pantheon/Debugging.md#monitor-node-performance-using-third-party-clients).
 The default is `false`.

 ### metrics-listen